 Included in recent news about COVID-19, hospital isolation rooms have made headlines.
 Retrofitting of regular hospital units and emergency construction of public spaces to increase capacity for treating highly contagious patients are just some of the areas utilizing innovative technologies.
 But isolation rooms are not just for protecting the uninfected - they also create a clean environment for the patient whose immune system may be compromised.
 What goes into designing and building an isolation room?
 What can we learn from the best practices in these rooms to apply to our lives as the world starts to exists extreme self-isolation?

 Masks in the grocery store.
 Kids learning from home.
 Supply chains interrupted.
 Heartbreaking statistics.
 This is life during the COVID-19 pandemic.
 During these difficult times, there is probably no more universal question than "When can life go back to normal?"
-In today's post, we'll look at the three critical steps necessary before life can at least start going back to normal and we can all start to rebuild together.
+In today's post, we'll look at the critical steps necessary before life can at least start going back to normal and we can all start to rebuild together.

 In this series of posts on how to clean your house, we’ve covered some important lessons from the cleanest hospitals: Know your pathogen, pick the right cleaner, and level of disinfection.
 Today we will focus on the where and what of household cleaning, what hospitals call “touch points.”